 Where to stay near the Gorges du Verdon

-If you drive to the Gorges du Verdon, you will need to rent a car and find a nearby hotel to stay in (unless you want to drive back the same day).
+If you are driving yourself, you will need to rent a car and find a nearby hotel to stay in (unless you want to drive back the same day).
 The closest and oh-so adorable town is Moustiers-Sainte-Marie, located only a 10 minute drive from the Pont du Galates.

 On my 10 day trip to France where I got to see Paris, Marseille, Valensole, Nice & Monaco, this town was BY FAR my favorite.
 It seriously made my entire trip!
 This quiet village is nestled in the green countryside of France, with the smell of fresh flowers and birds chirping at all hours of the day.
 You will feel like you are walking through a Disney movie set!